Menma420/Menma420/README.md

 I’m a **full-stack developer**, currently working on projects involving **HTML**, **CSS**, **JavaScript**, **MySQL**, **MongoDB** and more.
 I have a strong foundation in **Data Structures and Algorithms**, **Web Development**, and **Software Designing**.

-### Some of my projects:
-- **IIIT-A Bus Booking System** 🚍
-  A web application for booking seats in the college bus, featuring real-time availability updates and easy seat reservation.

-- **IIITA Helpdesk System** 🧑‍💻
-  A helpdesk system designed to manage services like Cleaning, Electrical work, and Plumbing for the college, streamlining requests and task management.

 ## 🛠️ **Technologies I work with**
 - **Languages:** C++, JavaScript, HTML/CSS, SQL
 - **Frameworks:** React, Node.js, Express.js